 A Pearly White smile exudes confidence.
 It’s expressive.
 It’s attractive.
 I mean, who wants to walk around hiding their smile because of staining?
-With a few treatments from the Pearly Whites Australia product range you’re sure to turn a yellow-brown frown into a bright white smile.
+With a few treatments from the Pearly Whites Australia teeth whitening kits, strips and pens you’re sure to turn a yellow-brown frown into a bright white smile.
 But a healthy smile doesn’t stop there.
 We encourage Pearly Whites customers to keep their smile pristine with regular cleanings.
 And we encourage our smiling customers to maintain a Pearly White smile with proper dental care.
 That’s why we’re taking a moment today to serve up some of the best foods you can build into your diet to keep that happy, healthy smile.

 Here are our top picks for tooth-friendly foods: